scriptPilot/app-framework/DOCUMENTATION.md

 - Testing
   - `npm run dev` to start the development server in the web browser
     - `CTRL + C` to stop the development server
-  - `npm run ios` to open the iOS simulator with a development build
+  - `npm run ios` to open the iOS emulator with a development build
   - `npm run android` to open the Android emulator with a development build

 - Building